home

 COMMUNITY INVOLVEMENT

-Members of Canterbury & District Breathe Easy group also worked with Jean.
-The group, of which she is a member, is part of the British Lung Foundation UK-wide network of support groups for anyone affected by lung disease and it had already given a great deal of support to the Drawing Breath project.
-Individual members collaborated in self-directed portraiture work last summer which became part of "Faces in a landscape", a new photo-essay by Jean, reinterpreting the journey through involvement of some of the people who helped make it possible.
+One of these groups is the Canterbury & District Breathe Easy group of which Jean is a member.
+The group is part of the British Lung Foundation UK-wide network of support groups for anyone affected by lung disease.
+Jean’s group has already given a great deal of support to the Drawing Breath project and individual members have been participating in self-directed portraiture work this summer, to be included in "Drawing Breath Recycled", an exhibition which opens on 2nd October 08.

 Left: Breathe Easy Group balloon race